aalto-ics-kepaco/onto-chem-compounds/README.md

 To get the input fingerprint vectors, several mappings are needed: first PubChem substance Id is retrieved for each CHEBI Id from the meta-info file, [CHEBI_complete.sdf](http://www.ebi.ac.uk/chebi/downloadsForward.do).
 For the compound with id “ 4194” I couldn't find links to Pubchem substance Id, neither from the meta-info file nor from the CHEBI database, therefore I use 1140 compounds for the classification task.

 Next, PubChem compound Id can be retrieved from the PubChem substance Id by using the [service](https://pubchem.ncbi.nlm.nih.gov/idexchange/idexchange.cgi) provided by PubChem.
-The file  [all_ids_sorted](onto/all_ids_sorted)  in the folder [onto](onto) contains all the ids; CHEBI Id, PubChem  substance Id and PubChem compound Id.
+The file  [all_ids_sorted](onto/all_ids_sorted) contains all the ids; CHEBI Id, PubChem  substance Id and PubChem compound Id.

-From here, by using the PubChem compound Ids we can retrieve the fingerprint vectors, there are openbabel fingerprints (FP3, FP4 and MACCS) all together 528 bits and PubChem fingerprints (998 bits).
+From here, by using the PubChem compound Ids we can retrieve the fingerprint vectors, there are [openbabel](onto/onto.babel.phix) fingerprints (FP3, FP4 and MACCS) all together 528 bits and PubChem fingerprints (998 bits).

 **Contents**